-Solar panels still work when it is cloudy
+Solar panels still work on cloudy days

 Reading time: 4 minutes

-Yes, solar panels work on cloudy days.
 However, solar output typically decreases significantly in cloudy conditions.
 Determining the impact overcast conditions have on the output of solar panels is difficult; as there are many different types of clouds.

 It is a long-maintained theory that solar panels can still produce between 10 – 25% of their rated output in cloudy conditions.
 However, this applies a very broad brush to a range of different cloudy conditions and does not account for the difference in weather conditions at different geographic locations.